dawitet/app-policies/privacy-policy.md

 ## Your Rights

-Since we do not collect personally identifiable information, there is no user data to access, modify, or delete.
-If you contact us directly and provide information, you may request its deletion at any time by contacting us at the email below.
+You have the right to access, modify, or request deletion of your user data (including your Google account's unique identifier, name, and email address) stored in our systems.
+If you wish to exercise these rights, please contact us at the email below.

 ## Children’s Privacy